neutrixs/spotifinfo/src/script/privacy/privacy.md

   * State

-    State is a unique ID, which allows us to serve you the correct account credential, and not someone else's, for example.
+    State is a unique ID, which allows us to serve you the correct account credential.

 * ### Other information